-Georgetown University Center for Child and Human Development (GUCCHD), the District of Columbia’s University Center for Excellence in Developmental Disabilities (UCEDD) and the UCEDDs at Georgia State University and the University of Southern California-Los Angeles created a partnership to conduct the Embedding Cultural Diversity and Cultural and Linguistic Competence: A Guide for UCEDD Curricula and Training Activities Project.
+Georgetown University Center for Child and Human Development (GUCCHD), the District of Columbia’s University Center for Excellence in Developmental Disabilities (UCEDD), and their partners are conducting Year 2 activities for the Embedding Cultural Diversity and Cultural and Linguistic Competence: A Guide for UCEDD Curricula and Training Activities Project.
 The project is collaborating with the Association of University Centers on Disabilities (AUCD) and a national advisory committee composed of self-advocates, family members of individuals with developmental disabilities, and CLC experts to provide guidance and inform its activities.
 Project partners include:

 Center for Leadership in Disabilities, Georgia State University

 Institute for Community Inclusion, University of Massachusetts - Boston

 Vermont Leadership Education in Neurodevelopmental Disabilities

 The project conducted an array of activities consisting of the following components, which can be accessed on this website:

 - An environmental scan of the juried literature on CLC curricula and training focused on developmental disabilities and recommendations for UCEDDs to contribute to this literature.